 Must-to-come place for every driver and racing fan

-However, all those famous names, impressive numbers and never forgotten victims are the proof that Spa-Francorchamps circuit is a true mythical place of the world’s motorsport and a must-to-come place for every racing driver or racing fan.
+All in all, famous names, impressive numbers and never forgotten victims are proof that Spa-Francorchamps circuit is a true mythical place of the world’s motorsport and a must-visit place for every racing driver or fan.

 YoutTube Video : Onboard lap with Sebastian Vettel